Ezequiel-Capo/Ezequiel-Capo/README.md

 ## Hi there, I'm Ezequiel Capó 👋

-I'm a student from 🇺🇾 Uruguay with a strong interest in programming and software development. 🌱
+I'm a student with a strong interest in programming and software development. 🌱

 ### 📊 &nbsp;GitHub Analytics
 <p align="center">